rubenwardy/minetest_modding_book/_en/quality/releasing.md

 You are allowed any license; however, mods which disallow derivatives are banned from the official Minetest forum.
-(For a mod to be allowed on the forum, other developers must be able modify it and release the modified version.)
+(For a mod to be allowed on the forum, other developers must be able to modify it and release the modified version.)

 Please note that **public domain is not a valid licence**, because the definition varies in different countries.